 During the fifteenth century, the city of Basel, which became part of the Swiss Confederation in 1501, was a thriving center for armor making.
 Despite this fact, almost no armor from Basel can be identified today.

-The maker's mark on this helmet allows it to be recogniazed as the only known surviving helmet made by an armorer of Basel.
-It also demostrates that armor from Basel could be of comparable quality to that from such well-known centers as Innsbruck, Augsburg, and Nuremberg, examples of which are also displayed in gallery 373.
+The maker's mark on this helmet allows it to be recognized as the only known surviving helmet made by an armorer of Basel.
+It also demonstrates that armor from Basel could be of comparable quality to that from such well-known centers as Innsbruck, Augsburg, and Nuremberg, examples of which are also displayed in gallery 373.

 New York.
 The Metropolitan Museum of Art.
 "European Helmets 1450–1650: Treasures from the Reserve Collection," January 25, 2000–December 30, 2001, no. 12.

-Katonah.
+Katonah, N.Y.
 Katonah Museum of Art.
 "Love and Courtship in the Middle Ages," October 2, 2005–January 1, 2006.

-Minneapolis.
+Minneapolis, Minn.
 Minneapolis Institute of Arts.
 "Long-term loan," December 1, 2005–June 30, 2016.

 Pyhrr, Stuart W. European Helmets, 1450–1650: Treasures from the Reserve Collection.
 New York: The Metropolitan Museum of Art, Jan 25, 2000 - Dec 30, 2000. pp. 11, 46, no. 12, ill.

 Terjanian, Pierre.
 "Armor Made in Basel: a Fifteenth-Century Sallet Attributed to Hans Blarer the Younger."
-Metropolitan Museum Journal 36 (2001). pp. 155–159, figs. 1–2.
+Metropolitan Museum Journal 36 pp. 155–159, figs. 1–2.